 1/1 The terms and expressions defined in the Saudi Domain Name Dispute Resolution Rules shall have the same meaning when used in this Procedure.
 In addition, the terms and expressions set out in this Procedure shall have the following meanings assigned to them:

-- SaudiNIC: Saudi Network Information Center in Communication and Information Technology Commission (CITC).
+- SaudiNIC: Saudi Network Information Center in Communications, Space & Technology Commission (CST).

-- A Dispute Resolution Provider or a Provider: an entity accredited by CITC to resolve Saudi domain names disputes.
+- A Dispute Resolution Provider or a Provider: an entity accredited by CST to resolve Saudi domain names disputes.

 - Panelist: The person appointed as a member of an Administrative Panel by the Provider.